 Specialization programs allow you to concentrate on a specific area or delve more deeply into a topic.
 You can complete certificate requirements in just two semesters.
 Many people who take these courses are already in the foodservice industry, or changing careers.
 Choose among four tracks:

-If you’re eager to get started right away in an entry-level job cooking or baking, the non-credit five month culinary arts career training program can position you to succeed.
+If you’re eager to get started right away in an entry-level job cooking or baking, the non-credit five month culinary training program can position you to succeed.
 While you learn the foodservice basics, you’ll earn a nationally recognized certificate in sanitation, as well as a certificate that testifies to your culinary skills.